Ron McQueeney: Notable works

-McQueeney is responsible for staging many legendary photographs at the track.
+McQueeney was responsible for staging many legendary photographs at the track.
 In the winter of 1983, he received permission from then IMS track superintendent Charlie Thompson to bring Gordon Johncock's winning car from the 1982 Indianapolis 500 to the track for a photo shoot at the track in snow.
 In 1989, Emerson Fittipaldi became the first Indy 500 winner to win more than $1 million.
 Two days after the race, McQueeney set up Fittipaldi's winning car on the track with the Borg-Warner Trophy and had more than $1 million in cash piled upon the car to celebrate the win.
 The piece has been nicknamed "the money shot."

 Awards and recognition

-He collects Corvettes and in 2007, McQueeney was named an honorary member of the Chevrolet Corvette Pace Car Registry.
+McQueeney collected Corvettes and in 2007, he was named an honorary member of the Chevrolet Corvette Pace Car Registry.

 Personal life

-He lives in Indianapolis, Indiana and is married.
+McQueeney lived in Indianapolis, Indiana, and was married.
+He died on July 14, 2025, after complications from a stroke.